Greek Potato Casserole

 Yesterday morning I arrived at the lab per my usual, but upon attempting to log into my computer I was greeted with the message “The trust relationship between this workstation and the primary domain failed”.
 Did I hurt my computer’s feelings?
 Did it find out I was cheating on it with a laptop at home?
 Is this error message a joke?
 I even double checked the calendar to make sure it wasn’t April 1st.
 But no matter what I did I could not bypass this error message.
 Even IT seemed confused when I read off the error message over the phone, which both made me feel better and worse at the same time.

-But speaking of repeat offenders how about another incident with Greek-style potatoes?
-After making the blow-your-mind Greek lemon potatoes along with my slow cooker gyros, I dove right back in and made this Greek potato casserole alongside my double decker Greek burger.
+But speaking of repeat offenders how about another incident with Greek potato casserole?
+After making the blow-your-mind Greek lemon potatoes along with my slow cooker gyros, I dove right back in and made this alongside my double decker Greek burger.
 Because when you buy the ingredients for one recipe and have some leftover, the obvious choice is sing the same song, but the second verse.
-Unfortunately, this potato casserole takes almost as long to cook as the lemon one but both are still very much so worth it.
+Unfortunately, this Greek potato casserole takes almost as long to cook as the lemon ones but both are still very much so worth it.

 GREEK POTATO CASSEROLE